CET Beijing Study Abroad

 Experience Beijing with CET

-Around the city.
-Each term, the program offers different extra-curricular activities that let you see the city, learn about Chinese culture, or just unwind with your classmates and roommates.
-Learn traditional Chinese painting techniques.
+Each term, the program offers different activities that let you see the city, learn about Chinese culture, or just unwind with your classmates and roommates.
+Try your hand at calligraphy, martial arts, or traditional painting during a weekly extra-curricular class.
 See a Chinese improv show.
-Make dumplings then devour them for dinner.
+Explore the 798 Art District or learn to make dumplings at a famous restaurant in the city.
+Enjoy the scenery as you hike an unrestored section of the Great Wall.
 And there’s even more to see on your own.

 Student Resources